Daniel-Wittgenstein/maisonette/docs/page-styler.md

 ***

-name: duplex.set_root_font_size
+name: page_styler.set_root_font_size
-example: duplex.set_root_font_size("0.5rem")
+example: page_styler.set_root_font_size("0.5rem")
 what it does: scales all text on the page up or down

 parameters:
 1. new size of the root font.
 Use "rem" units.

-Note: The default root font size set by Duplex is "0.875rem", which should translate to "14px" on most browsers.
-If, for example, you call 'duplex.set_root_font_size("1.0rem")' the font size will go up to 16 pixels.
+Note: The default root font size set by page_styler is "0.875rem", which should translate to "14px" on most browsers.
+If, for example, you call 'page_styler.set_root_font_size("1.0rem")' the font size will go up to 16 pixels.

 Note: This should only be called once at the beginning of the game.
 Don't call this during the game or it will interfere with accessibility settings.